 Intelligent Automation can’t just be about saving money and headcount reduction.
 It can reduce daily drudgery, empowering employees to do something more interesting and value adding, and so deliver a better, richer service as well as create new offerings for your customers.

 This means adopting a “co-biotics” mindset: IA complementing humans, but also humans complementing IA.
-The introduction of Intelligent Automation into your organization at scale, requires a cross-organizational approach given potential impacts on business models, people strategy and, in many cases, a change to divisional ways of working or responsibilities.
+The introduction of Intelligent Automation into your organisation at scale, requires a cross-organisational approach given potential impacts on business models, people strategy and, in many cases, a change to divisional ways of working or responsibilities.